pantrypoints/sp/content/en/material/fallacies/tesla-einstein.md

 The real problem of today is the high cost of making experiments and of the many preoccupations of modern life.

 This is because experiments with the aether take a long time (since the aether is just above spacetime).
-But the quick modern life forces people to get instant results as time has become more precious due to the increased opportunity cost of having many possible things to do.
+But the quick modern life forces people to get instant results, since time has become more precious due to the increased opportunity cost of having many possible things to do.

-If there are no results after a day or two, then it's a waste of time.
+If there are no results after a day or two, then modern humans think it's a waste of time.

 But this social pressure from time, as opportunity cost, is really a result of the economic system enshrining money which is static in Nature.

 This is why our first focus is developing and pushing for a moneyless system to say to the pressure of opportunity cost: "back off!"

+The ancients did not use money so pervasively as we do now.
+This is why the Biblical Jews were able to waste 7 days blowing trumpets around Jericho to increase the gravity of the walls so they would collapse by the 7th day.
+- If they were modern humans, they would probably quit by the 3rd day after seeing no results!

 <!-- is merely a test of equipment.